Daniel-Gormezano/vascular-feature-classifier/README.md

 ## About The Project

-The **Vascular Feature Classifier** allows researchers to upload quantitative vascular image metadata (CSV) and receive multiclass predictions (no lesion, hyalinosis, fibrosis, hyalinosis + fibrosis) along with confidence scores and per-class probabilities.
-It uses a pre-trained ensemble model (`rf_model.pkl`) with data standardization and a consistent feature set.
+Diagnosing vascular damage visually from histology or biopsy is labor-intensive and has considerable inter-observer variability.
+This metadata-driven classifier, the **Vascular Feature Classifier**, allows researchers to upload quantitative vascular image metadata (CSV) and receive multiclass predictions (no lesion, hyalinosis, fibrosis, and hyalinosis + fibrosis) along with confidence scores and per-class probabilities.
+It uses a pre-trained ensemble model (`xgb_model.pkl`) with data standardization and a consistent feature set.

-This tool streamlines classification of minority vascular conditions by leveraging sample weighting, hyperparameter-tuned XGBoost, and a lightweight Streamlit interface.
+This tool streamlines the classification of minority vascular conditions by leveraging sample weighting and hyperparameter-tuned XGBoost to achieve the best tradeoff among overall accuracy and minority-class recall, as measured by AUC and F1 scores.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features

-* **Batch predictions**: Upload a CSV, get predictions for all rows
+* **Batch predictions**: Upload a CSV of patient metadata and get predictions for all rows.
-* **Per-class confidence**: Display full probability vector and highlight confidence levels
+* **Per-sample confidence**: Display full probability vector and highlight confidence levels.
-* **Error highlighting**: Automatically mark misclassified rows
+* **Error highlighting**: Automatically highlights misclassified rows.
-* **Downloadable results**: Export predictions as CSV
+* **Downloadable results**: Export predictions as a CSV file.
-* **Lightweight UI**: Streamlit-based, minimal dependencies
+* **Lightweight UI**: Streamlit-based program with minimal dependencies.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>